iterative/dvc.org/static/docs/user-guide/dvcignore.md

 repository.

-Sometimes you might want DVC to ignore some files while working with the project.
-For example, when working on a project with many files in its data directory, you might encounter extended execution time for operations that are as simple as `dvc status`.
+Sometimes you might want DVC to ignore some files while working with the
+<abbr>project</abbr>.
+For example, when working on a <abbr>workspace</abbr> with
+many files in its data directory, you might encounter extended execution time for operations that are as simple as `dvc status`.
 In other case you might want to omit files or folders unrelated to the project (like `.DS_Store` on Mac).
-To address these requirements we are implementing `.dvcignore` files handling. `.dvcignore` by design works similar way as `.gitignore` does.
+To address these requirements we are implementing `.dvcignore` files handling.
+`.dvcignore` by design works similar way as `.gitignore` does.

 ## How does it work?